 In extremely hot regions like the boundary edges between zones 9 and 10, pick shadier spots.
 Partial to complete shade reduces the direct sun heat on your plant’s foliage.

-When young, you should water your creeper a bit more frequently than when it’s established.
+When in juvenile form, you should water your creeper a bit more frequently than when it’s established.
 It can be moderately drought-tolerant as an older plant.

 Moist, well-draining soil is ideal for your plant.
-It is tolerant of a variety of soil conditions, provided that drainage is good.
+It is tolerant of most soils, provided that drainage is good.
 Avoid heavy, wet soils, as this can promote root rot conditions.
+Moist soil is needed for good growth, but extremely wet soil is no good.

 Soil acidity is unimportant, but it tends to be a bit less tolerant of high alkalinity.
 Most lightly-acidic through lightly-alkaline soil pH is fine.